Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Pseudocode

 \section{Pseudocode}

 This section contains the pseudocode for all the algorithms described in \cref{s:3,s:4,s:5}.
 The entry point is the function \texttt{Main()}.
-Each agent runs an independent instance of this function at every round and has private instances of the local variables.
+Each agent runs an independent instance of this function at every round $t\geq1$ and has private instances of the local variables.

 The only primitives are the following functions: \begin{itemize} \item \texttt{Input()} returns the agent's input. \item \texttt{Output()} makes an agent return an output. \item \texttt{SendToAllNeighbors()} takes a message as an argument and sends it to all agents that share a link with the caller in the current communication round. \item \texttt{ReceiveFromAllNeighbors()} returns a multiset of messages coming from all incident links.
-These are the messages that have been passed to the function \texttt{SendToAllNeighbors()} by the neighboring agents in the current round. \item \texttt{Chop()} takes a view of a history tree and chops level $L_0$ as described in \cref{s:3}. \item \texttt{ComputeFrequencies()} takes a view of a history tree containing a counting level (or a counting cut) and returns the frequencies of all inputs. \end{itemize}
+These are the messages that have been passed to the function \texttt{SendToAllNeighbors()} by the neighboring agents in the current round. \item \texttt{Chop()} takes a vista of a history tree and chops it, eliminating level $L_0$, as described in \cref{s:3}. \item \texttt{ComputeFrequencies()} takes a vista of a history tree and applies the algorithm in \cite[Theorem~3.2]{DVdisc} on it, which returns either (an estimate of) the frequencies of all inputs or ``Unknown''. \end{itemize}

 \lstset{style=mystyle}